jamesrcounts/jamesrcounts.com/_posts/2021-07-16-container-releases-to-kubernetes-with-azure-devops.md

 ### Environment

-Since this is an article about deploying to Kubernetes, we’ll deploy to an Azure Kubernetes Cluster instance.
-For demonstration purposes, I’ll show how to deploy parrot to multiple environments: a development sandbox and a production environment.
+Since this is an article about deploying to Kubernetes, we'll deploy to an Azure Kubernetes Cluster instance.
+For demonstration purposes, I'll show how to deploy parrot to multiple environments: a development sandbox and a production environment.
 Apart from necessary differences like hostnames and certificates, each tier will have the same